Internships will resume in Fall 2021

 - what you hope to get out of the internship experience, particularly as it relates to your personal and academic goals.

-Please submit your materials to Conspirare by email to firstname.lastname@example.org.
+Please submit your materials to Conspirare by email to Ann McNair.
 We are always accepting intern applications; internships are currently on hold and will resume in Fall 2021.

 Operations Intern T/W/Th from 10-4

 - Develop a general understanding of development and patron services.
 Gain a basic understanding of Donor Perfect, Constant Contact, and general development policies and best practices for donor information

 - Learn production process and planning through hands-on participation in reps

 Communications Intern T/W from 10-4

 - Development of a promotional calendar for the current season

 - Develop and implement a social media strategy for institutional marketing to ensure we are connecting with our global audience between events, and